 - Cleavage Factor Im Complex 59 KDa Subunit 2 3 4

 - Cleavage And Polyadenylation Specificity Factor 59 KDa Subunit 3 4

 - Cleavage And Polyadenylation Specificity Factor Subunit 7 3 4

 - Pre-MRNA Cleavage Factor Im 59 KDa Subunit 3 4

 - CPSF 59 KDa Subunit 3 4

 Cleavage factor Im (CFIm) is one of six factors necessary for correct cleavage and polyadenylation of pre-mRNAs.
 CFIm is composed of three different subunits of 25, 59, and 68 kDa, and it functions as a heterotetramer, with a dimer of the 25 kDa subunit binding to two of the 59 or 68 kDa subunits.
 The protein encoded by this gene represents the 59 kDa subunit, which can interact with the splicing factor U2 snRNP Auxiliary Factor (U2AF) 65 to link the splicing and polyadenylation complexes. [provided by RefSeq, Oct 2016]

 GeneCards Summary for CPSF7 Gene

 CPSF7 (Cleavage And Polyadenylation Specific Factor 7) is a Protein Coding gene.
-Diseases associated with CPSF7 include Hereditary Paraganglioma-Pheochromocytoma Syndromes.
-Among its related pathways are Cleavage of Growing Transcript in the Termination Region and Gene Expression.
+Among its related pathways are Processing of Capped Intronless Pre-mRNA and Tat-mediated elongation of the HIV-1 transcript.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is CPSF6.

 UniProtKB/Swiss-Prot Summary for CPSF7 Gene